-I know Spring is on its way when the yellows and purples start to show up in the garden.
-Daffodils start show their sunny faces and purple wild violets peek up at me from the ground.
+I know spring is on its way when the yellows and purples start to show up in the garden.
+Daffodils start to show their sunny faces and purple wild violets peek up at me from the ground.

 Make Me Smile Flowers

-Violets are my favourite flower, which in a way is a little surprising as purple is not a particularly favourite colour (something to do with being a redhead maybe?).
-But each year when I see the wild violets show up, it always brings a smile to my face.
+Violets are my favourite flower.
+Each year when I see the wild violets show up, it always brings a smile to my face.
+I know winter is receding and the weather warming.

 Finding Wild Violets

 Each spring, once I spot that first wild violet, I go foraging for them.
-They are so pretty in salads and also make a lovely syrup (recipe link below).
+Not only are they pretty but they are tasty too!
 If you go looking for them, they generally can be found in shady, slightly mossy places, under tree canopies.
 Look for a little purple flower, about 2cm (1 in) long and maybe 8cm (3 in) high at a push.

 They will raise their faces to the sun, so it’s best to forage on a sunny morning, after any initial dew has passed.
-The violets will be easier to see.
+The violets will be easier to see then.
 Collect by pinching the stem between your fingers, below the flower.
-Or, if you are organised (unlike me as I thought only to bring a container), take along a pair of small scissors and cut at the stem.
-Put them loosely in your container as ideally you do not wish to crush the flowers, particularly if you wish to make sugared violets.
+Or, if you are organised, take along a pair of small scissors and cut at the stem.
+Put them loosely in a container as ideally you do not wish to crush the flowers.
+Particularly if you wish to make sugared violets.

 The Day Dawns

-When my day arrived, I thoroughly enjoyed the wander about the garden in the morning light, listening to the bird song, watching our ducks run about searching for worms.
+Once I see that first little violet, I wait with anticipation for a sunny day.
+When the day arrives, I thoroughly enjoy the wander about the garden in the morning light, listening to the bird song, watching our ducks run about searching for worms.

-It’s so peaceful, and the actual collecting was really fun as I searched for flowers to pick.
-I didn’t collect that many as I had no plans for any large projects, but there were a few interesting recipes I had found and wanted to try.
+It’s so peaceful, and the actual collecting is really fun as I search for flowers to pick.
+I don’t normally collect a large quantity as they don’t last long, Rather only what I need for a few interesting recipes I want to try.

 What to Make?